 After apprenticing for several years with renowned musician Nikolaus Harnoncourt in Vienna, Rahbee has made historically informed performances of music of the 18th century a staple of his performing life, in particular, the music of Joseph Haydn.
 He has led performances of dozens of

 Rahbee was an assistant at the Vienna State opera from 2002-2010.
 As part of his fellowship and residency at the 2003 Salzburg Festival, he was assistant conductor of the International Attergau Institute Orchestra, where he worked with members of the Vienna Philharmonic, and assisted Bobby McFerrin.
-He participated in masterclasses with prominent conductors such as Sir Colin Davis, Kurt Masur, Jorma Panula, Zdenek Mácal, Zoltán Peskó, Peter Eötvös and Helmut Rilling, and counts Nikolaus Harnoncourt to be among his most influential mentors.
+He participated in masterclasses with prominent conductors such as Sir Colin Davis, Kurt Masur, Jorma Panula, Zdenek Mácal, Zoltán Peskó, Peter Eötvös and Helmut Rilling, Otto-Werner Mueller, and counts Nikolaus Harnoncourt to be among his most influential mentors.
 From 1997-2001, Rahbee was conductor of the Fidelio Chamber Orchestra in Cambridge, Massachusetts, selecting its talented young members from Harvard University, the New England Conservatory, Boston University and the Longy School.
-From 1997 to 2000, he served as assistant conductor of the Atlantic Symphony Orchestra (formerly known as the Hingham Symphony) in Massachusetts.
+From 1997 to 2000, he served as assistant conductor of the Atlantic Symphony Orchestra (formerly Hingham Symphony) in Massachusetts.

-Rahbeeʼs principal conducting teachers were Charles Bruck and Michael Jinbo at the Pierre Monteux School, where he spend several summers.
+Rahbeeʼs principal conducting teachers were Charles Bruck and Michael Jinbo at the Pierre Monteux School, where he spent several summers.
 He holds a Bachelor of Music degree in violin and composition from Indiana University, a Master of Music degree from the New England Conservatory in orchestral conducting, and a Doctorate of Musical Arts from the University of Montreal in orchestral conducting.
 He has also participated in post-graduate conducting classes at the Universität für Musik und Darstellende Kunst, Vienna, and spent several summers at the International Bartók Festival and Seminar in Hungary.
 His arrangements of various music for brass are published by Warwick Music, and his articles on the music of Gustav Mahler have appeared in journals of the International Gustav Mahler Gesellschaft, among others.
-He is co-editor of Daniels Orchestral Music, 6th edition (slated for release in 2022), and Daniels Orchestral Music Online (updated monthly).
+He is co-author and editor of Daniels Orchestral Music, 6th edition (due for release in 2022), and Daniels Orchestral Music Online (updated monthly).